VISARUN stamp

 Portrait of Georgy Molodtsov

 Filmmaker, producer, curator, and creative technologist working across documentary cinema, immersive media, and spatial computing.
-Founder of Film XR, with projects and programmes presented at Venice Immersive, SXSW, Cannes XR, NewImages, Raindance Immersive, and other international platforms.
+Founder of Film XR, with projects and programmes presented at Venice Immersive, SXSW, Cannes XR, NewImages, and Raindance Immersive.

 Artist and poet